svenhjol/Strange/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+You must provide all the **required** information below, or your issue will be ignored/closed.

 **Describe the bug (required)**
 A clear and concise description of what the bug is.
 Has the bug been reported already?